 - Monitoring any near misses and sharing incidents from our other parks.
 This meant being aware of issues occurring in other non-Disney parks and resorts, taking note of what was happening with similar rides that exist elsewhere.
 This gets people proactively thinking “That could have been us, so what will we need to do to prevent that happening here?”

-3. “Leaders are Teachers” – Senior Execs were required to learn and to co-deliver 3 hour workshops on safety with certified trainers.
-Disney believe that all leaders need to be comfortable with training and teaching their teams, whether one-to-one or in workshop style settings.
-I love the idea of senior leaders saying through their actions “This is so important that I’m going to take an active role in talking about it, teaching it and keeping it alive”.
+- “Leaders are Teachers”.
+Senior Execs were required to learn and co-deliver three-hour workshops on safety with certified trainers.
+Disney believes that all leaders need to be comfortable with training and teaching their teams, whether one-to-one or in workshop style settings.
+I love the idea of senior leaders saying through their actions: “This is so important that I’m going to take an active role in talking about it, teaching it and keeping it alive”.

-These are just my 3 takeaways from Dan’s podcast.
+These are just my three takeaways from Dan’s podcast.
 What are yours?